My Own True Love

-Synopsis
+Plot

 Shortly after VE Day, widowed Colonel Clive Heath encounters ATS Joan Clews at the barracks where his daughter Sheila, a corporal, is stationed.
 He has been working in the Army film unit, while he discovers that Joan has spent some time imprisoned by the Germans who caught her in France assisting escaping RAF airmen.
 Encouraged by his daughter they head out on a date, but his elaborate plans for a dinner in London are cut short by engine failure in his car.

 The two bond, but problems arise when Clive's son who had been thought dead at the hands of the Japanese is discovered alive in a Malay village, but missing a leg.
 His old spark is gone and his father is discouraged, particularly when he shows more interest in Joan who his father has become engaged to.
 She tries to help him, working out that his attraction to her is a displacement to the Malaysian wife and child he lost when the Japanese captured the village.
 Father and son are eventually reconciled.